Vedant-0102/Sudoku-Solver/README.md

 ## Features

-Here are the top 5 standout features of your Sudoku app:

 1. **Interactive 9×9 Grid** – Real-time input validation, mobile-friendly, and clear distinction between user inputs and solved cells.
 2. **Smart Solver** – Visual step-by-step solving using a backtracking algorithm.
 3. **Puzzle Generator** – Creates solvable, unique puzzles with adjustable difficulty.